ade/ProxyWrapper/README.md

 Usage
 ====================
+- ProxyWrapper requires the Java 1.8 runtime to be installed.
+This project uses gradle.
+To build the project, simply run "./gradlew assemble" in the project directory.
-- First, add the forward proxy (the proxy you would regularly use) in the settings of the ProxyWrapper, and select a port to listen on.
+- Open ProxyWrapper and add the forward proxy (the proxy you would regularly use) in the settings of the app, and select a port to listen on.
 - Then change all your applications' proxy setting once to the proxy wrapper, e.g. 127.0.0.1:3128 (you can configure the port), and you won't need to change proxy settings again when switching networks.

 Details